Dr Carool Kersten

 - History of Islam in Southeast Asia

-Dr Kersten has also written extensively on Southeast Asia, including two monographs on Islam in Indonesia, and two annotated translations of historical travel accounts.
+Dr Kersten has also written extensively about Southeast Asia, including two monographs on Islam in Indonesia, and two annotated translations from the Dutch of historical travel accounts.

 - Cosmopolitans and Heretics: New Muslim Intellectuals and the Study of Islam (Hurst/Oxford University Press, 2011)

 - Demystifying the Caliphate: Historical Memory and Contemporary Contexts (Hurst/Oxford University Press, 2013), edited with Madawi al-Rasheed and Marat Shterin

 - Alternative Islamic Discourses and Religious Authority (Ashgate, 2013), edited with Susanne Olsson The Caliphate and Islamic Statehood.

 - Islam in Indonesia: The Contest for Society, Ideas and Values (Hurst/Oxford University Press, 2015)

-- A History of Islam in Indonesia (Edinburgh University Press, forthcoming)
+- A History of Islam in Indonesia (Edinburgh University Press, 2017)